xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 An important argument in favor of isolation exercises is that they're easier to learn.
-Moreover, they can be useful for correcting muscle imbalances[^70] and can be essential for muscles that aren't targeted directly by compound movements.[^71] It is also worth recalling that a variety of exercises might be necessary to develop a muscle fully and isolation exercises can be a good way to get some variation into your workout plans without making them too tiresome.[^72] Another advantage of isolation exercises is that they allow for a better adaption to anatomical differences.
+Moreover, they can be useful for correcting muscle imbalances and can be essential for muscles that aren't targeted directly by compound movements.
+It is also worth recalling that a variety of exercises might be necessary to develop a muscle fully and isolation exercises can be a good way to get some variation into your workout plans without making them too tiresome.
+Another advantage of isolation exercises is that they allow for a better adaption to anatomical differences.
 Since in compound lifts several muscles are at work, chances are much higher that some lifters find them hurtful due to anatomical differences in single muscle groups.

-A sensible strategy is therefore to include both, compound exercises and isolation exercises, whenever possible[^73].
+A sensible strategy is therefore to include both, compound exercises and isolation exercises, whenever possible.

 ------------------------------------------------------------------------